 When it comes to opiates, it is important to know how long they remain in your system.
 Opiates such as codeine, morphine, and hydrocodone can have an effect on your body for an extended period of time, and it is important to be aware of the potential risks associated with taking them.
 In this article, we will be exploring how long opiates remain in your system and the potential side effects of taking them.
 We will also provide some tips for avoiding the negative effects of taking opiates and ways to help your body heal from their effects.

-How Long Are Opiates in Your System?
+- What Factors Influence How Long Opiates Stay in Your System?

 Opiate Drug Detection Times